zabulus/core/doc/sql.extensions/README.ddl.txt

 An explicity NOT NULL on a field depending on a domain prevails over the domain.
 In this case, changing the domain to nullable does not automatically change the field to nullable.

+14) CONTINUE statement
+(Adriano dos Santos Fernandes)

+Syntax: CONTINUE [<label>];

+CONTINUE is a complementary command to BREAK/LEAVE and allows the restart (next iteration) of a FOR/WHILE block.